Before You Relinquish Your Ego, Relish It

 If each of our soul identities and spiritual imprints is at least partially represented in our egos (for the purpose of our experiencing three-dimensional reality), how can we evolve without first embracing our egos, at least for a period of time?

-After all, whether it was Gods, aliens, or biochemical explosions from other realms, each of us is unique and remarkable.
+After all, whether we were created by Gods, aliens, or biochemical explosions from other realms, each of us is unique and remarkable.

 When we fully embrace our egos, we might understand our motivations, intentions, gifts, talents, and attributes.
 In the pursuit of these understandings, we might also experience an expanded appreciation for the mechanics and infrastructures of this physical world.
 In doing so, we begin to deepen our respect and gratitude for every cog, player, mechanic, operator, assistant, and creator who works to bring our physical realities to life.